UPDATE MARCH 13: Total War Warhammer 3’s patch 6.1 release date and Mother Ostankya new start location option revealed.

 Lastly, two new units are on their way.
 The Nan-Gau Grenadiers bolster Cathay’s roster while the Gnoblar Flingers give the Ogre Kingdoms more bodies to throw into the meat grinder.

-These aren’t all of the features coming in Total War: Warhammer III’s patch 6.1, but the Kislev rework and Fragments of Sorcery changes are the update’s “major hits”, according to the developer who avoided mentioning anything about a release window.
+These aren’t all of the features coming in Total War: Warhammer III’s patch 6.1, but the Kislev rework and Fragments of Sorcery changes are the update’s “major hits”, according to the developer.

 Keep updated on the latest Gaming News by following GameWatcher on X, checking out our videos on YouTube, or by giving us a like on Facebook.